 Planning authorities should consult Tukes and the rescue service authority as early as possible when planning areas in the vicinity of establishments involving accident hazards.
 Early contact helps ensure a smooth planning process.
 We recommend consulting Tukes and the rescue authority at the participation and assessment plan stage, for example, to determine whether opinions and attendance at meetings with the authorities will be required later.

-A consultation zone has been defined for all chemical sites monitored by Tukes.
+A consultation zone (pdf, 1,8 MB, in Finnish) has been defined for all chemical sites monitored by Tukes.
 An opinion must be requested from Tukes and the rescue authority for any plan changes or larger construction projects in a consultation zone.
 As a rule, the consultation zone is determined starting from the plot border.

 Things to note when planning a new chemical plant